Differentiable Tree Search Network: Introduction

-We compare DTS against popular baselines that include model-free Q-network, to assess the impact of incorporating algorithmic structural biases into the network architecture; TreeQN, to assess the benefits of incorporating a better online search algorithm capable of performing a deeper search within the same computational budget; and an online search with a learnt world model, to evaluate the advantages of jointly learning the model with the search algorithm.
-We evaluate these methods on deterministic decision making problems, including Procgen games~\citep{cobbe2020leveraging} and a small-scale 2D grid navigation problem, to examine their generalisation capabilities.
-Empirical evaluations demonstrate that DTS outperforms the baselines in both Procgen and navigation tasks.
+We compare D-TSN against popular baselines that include model-free Q-network, to assess the impact of incorporating algorithmic inductive biases into the network architecture; TreeQN, to assess the benefits of incorporating a better online search algorithm capable of performing a deeper search within the same computational budget; and model-based search, to evaluate the advantages of joint optimization of the world model with the search algorithm.
+We evaluate these methods on deterministic decision-making problems, including Procgen games~\citep{cobbe2020leveraging} and a small-scale 2D grid navigation problem, under limited training data framework to examine their sample complexity and generalization capabilities.
+Empirical evaluations demonstrate that D-TSN outperforms the baselines in both Procgen and navigation tasks.